shapeable/prototype-adpq/README.md

 # TECHNICAL APPROACH
-A more comprehensive description of our Technical Approach can be found [here]()
+Each of the Technical Approach requirements outlined in Attachment B - ADPQ Vendor Pool Submission Requirements are addressed in the following document.
+We also followed the U.S. Digital Services playbook.
+The detailed notes of each play can be found [here.]()

 #### A. Assigned a team leader
 Alan Mond, Product Owner